At the Y, we take the safety and well-being of our program participants seriously. Here are the health precautions that we are taking under COVID-19:

 - Expensive items, money, and trading cards at home

-- If you have signed off that the Y can apply sunscreen/bug spray, please do not have your camper bring those items with them to camp.
-Sunscreen and bug spray are considered medications and need special authorization (see “Medications/Health center” section).
+- If you have signed off that the Y can apply sunscreen, please do not have your camper bring those items with them to camp.
+Sunscreen is considered medication and need special authorization (see “Medications/Health center” section).

 ARRIVAL AND DEPARTURE